luxonis/depthai-docs-website/source/pages/education.rst

 OAK for Education
 =================

-By creating OpenCV AI Kit (OAK) product, our goal is to make Spatial AI accessible and easy to use by anyone.
+By creating OAK devices, our goal is to make Spatial AI accessible and easy to use by anyone.
-That's why we want to share some of the community projects built around OAK devices that helps us in achieving our common goal.
+That's why we want to share some of the community projects built around it that help us in achieving our common goal.

 Cortic AI Toolkit
 #################